italkso/italkso.github.io/cheatsheet/swift-grammer.md

-#   Grammer summary of Swift
+#   Summary of Swift 5.4

-Latest version - Swift 5.4

 ## Basics